Infidelity: What Happens Next?

 - Learning from mistakes: What have you learned about one another?
 How can this crisis become constructive rather than destructive to the relationship?

 About one-third of our practice is devoted to couples going through an infidelity crisis.
-Many people come to couples counseling as soon as an affair is either discovered or revealed, but we also see couples after they tried to repair a relationship months after the affair.
+Many people come to couples counseling as soon as an affair is discovered or revealed.
+However, we also see couples after they tried to repair a relationship months later.
 In both cases, we recommend you try discernment counseling before deciding on divorce.
 These short-term sessions give you and your partner a chance to explore what happened and whether you’re willing to make things work.

 Remember, statistically, half the couples who face an infidelity crisis save their relationship.
 In fact, and you may be surprised to read this now, but marriages and relationships saved after infidelity can even become stronger than before.
 If you want to explore your options and reconnect with your partner, contact us to reach one of our experienced therapists.